Adelost/KeyHook/README.md

 ![KeyHook captain hook](/Doc/Images/cptnhook.png)

-Provides low level rebinding of both keyboard keys and mouse keys, as well as creating macros.
-Especially useful for both games and applications which do not support rebinding of keys.
+KeyHook provides low level rebinding of both keyboard keys and mouse keys, as well as creation of macros.
+It is especially useful for both games and applications which do no support rebinding of keys.
 The bindings are built and run as a normal C++ program.

-If this sounds intriguing to you, please continue reading...
+If you ever wanted to rebind your WASD-keys to your scroll wheel (just to spice things up a bit), look no further!

 ## Examples